 Fresh kiwi fruit is a very rich source of heart-healthy electrolyte "potassium."
-100 g contains 312 mg or 7% of daily-recommended levels of this electrolyte.
+100 g contains 312 mg or 7% of daily recommended levels of this electrolyte.
 Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure by countering malefic effects of sodium.

-Kiwifruit season begins by September and lasts until November.
-Though, they can be available throughout most of the year, they are at their best between August until December.
-Mature fruits should be harvested and handled carefully from the vine.
+Kiwifruit season begins in September and lasts until November.
+Though they can be available most of the year, they are at their best from August until December.
+Only mature fruits should be harvested and handled carefully from the vine.

-Fresh, delicious, succulent kiwifruit can be eaten all alone.
+Fresh, delicious, juicy kiwifruit can be eaten all alone.
 Wash under cold running water.
 Its peel is edible and nutritious.
 Once cut, the slices should be eaten soon as they become soggy if left open in the air.

 Here are some serving tips:

 Kiwifruits are so delicious that they can be eaten as they are without any seasoning/additions.
-Enjoy their rich unique flavor.>
+Enjoy their rich, unique flavor.>

 It is also used in the preparation of muffins, cheesecake, party-cakes, pie, juice, and jellies.

-<<-Back to Fruit nutrition from Kiwi fruit.
-Please visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.
+≻≻-Back to Fruits from Kiwi Fruit nutrition.
+Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.
+Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.